G4brielMedeiros/G4brielMedeiros/README.md

 - [Bookstore-Front.](https://github.com/G4brielMedeiros/bookstore-front)

 ## Main Skills
-- Java Programming
+- Java
 - Spring Boot
-- SQL Database Management Systems
+- SQL
 - HTML/CSS3
+- JavaScript
 - Python
-- C# .NET
 ## About

 Looking for career opportunities that make use of my skills and challenge me to learn more.